sefirosweb/react-crud/README.md

     Header: "Item Type", // Label in table
     accessor: "name", // field retreived from backend
     editable: true, // field can be editabled
-  },
+    canSearch: true, // Add filter over table for this column },
 ];